slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 Pause, meditate, return, is my philosophy.
 Pause can be a long time.

 A mute-and-alarm option should be available, so that after a chosen time, for example, a month, year, decade, a blocker can remind themselves that they've put a person on pause, since blocking is a form of bullying sometimes and causes a lot of pain.
 Apps also should allow blockers to look at a block-ee's messages without the read receipt going off.
-It helps to peak in to make sure it really isn’t your responsibility, even without the "seen" bell going off.
+It's responsible to peak in to make sure it really isn’t your responsibility, even without the "seen" bell going off.
 But maybe some choice on the block-ee's part about whether their own messages should go through once they've been muted or blocked.

 **Argument:** These little things don’t matter *that* much. </br>
 **Counterargument:** <!--child basketball hoop access replaced with paved cement starting to overgrow with grass. --> Of every trauma I went through, being blocked was the biggest.